 0 means that at least the minimum payment was made, but the entire balance wasn't paid (that is, a positive balance was carried to the next month)

 We thank our business partner since this answers our questions, for now.
 Maintaining a good line of communication and working relationship with the business partner is important, as you can see here, and may determine the success or failure of a project.

+In your notebook, save your progress from this exercise like this:

+df_clean_2.to_csv('../Data/df_clean_2.csv', index=False)

 Data Quality Assurance and Exploration

 So far, we remedied two data quality issues just by asking basic questions or by looking at the .info() summary.
-Let's now take a look at the first few columns.
+Let's now take a look at the first few columns of data.
 Before we get to the historical bill payments, we have the credit limits of the accounts of LIMIT_BAL, and the demographic features SEX, EDUCATION, MARRIAGE, and AGE.
 Our business partner has reached out to us, to let us know that gender should not be used to predict credit-worthiness, as this is unethical by their standards.
 So we keep this in mind for future reference.
 Now we explore the rest of these columns, making any corrections that are necessary.

 In order to further explore the data, we will use histograms.
 Histograms are a good way to visualize data that is on a continuous scale, such as currency amounts and ages.
-A histogram groups similar values into bins, and shows the number of data points in these bins as a bar graph.
+A histogram groups similar values into bins and shows the number of data points in these bins as a bar graph.

 To plot histograms, we will start to get familiar with the graphical capabilities of pandas. pandas relies on another library called Matplotlib to create graphics, so we'll also set some options using matplotlib.
 Using these tools, we'll also learn how to get quick statistical summaries of data in pandas.